 Unfortunately, there are instances where a plant parent thinks the bugs are gone, but they keep reappearing.

-Hence, make sure you continue with the treatment for at least two months.
-And, make sure to check your pothos once a week for re-infestation.
+Hence, ensure you continue the treatment for at least two months.
+And make sure to check your pothos once a week for re-infestation.

 6. Use Horticulture Oils